Q: “Can I participate in EFL sessions if I am suffering with an active mental health crisis that needs therapeutic attention?”

-It is very important that clients understand that our programs are to be incorporated as a preventative to crisis and/or a maintenance practice to support wellness; NOT as therapy during crisis.
-For the sake of your welfare and others, I will always refer a client out of my scope and toward a recommended mental health specialist or psychotherapy program as needed AND/OR reserve the right to pause, delay, or refuse services if I observe concerning behaviors that may potentially pose a risk to the mental, emotional, or physical safety of myself or others.
+It is very important that clients understand that programs are to be incorporated as a preventative to crisis and/or a maintenance practice to support wellness; NOT as therapy during crisis.
+For the sake of your welfare and others, I will always refer a client out of my scope and toward a recommended mental health specialist or psychotherapy program as needed AND/OR reserve the right to pause, delay, or refuse services if I observe concerning behaviors that may potentially pose a risk to the mental, emotional, or physical safety of myself or any and all participants involved.

 Q: “Do I need to know anything about horses in order to participate?”

 Absolutely not!
 We will help you to navigate every step of the way.
 Participants can engage in connection with the horse without knowledge about horsemanship.
-Connection happens in the heart, mind and spirit, which only requires your presence.
+Connection happens in the heart, mind and spirit, which only require presence and permission.

 Q: “Is it ok if I am afraid of horses?”